 If your dates and desired destinations are flexible then you will have the best shot at snagging a good ski vacation deal.
-Certain times of the ski season, like Christmas day through New Years day, President’s Day week and spring break will always be busy.
+Certain times of the ski season, like Christmas through New Years day, President’s Day weekend and spring break will always be busy.
 If you can travel during less popular periods, you’re bound to find a deal that will work for you.
 Also, be flexible when choosing departure airports.
-Where you fly from and to can greatly affect how much your ticket is and it might even open up more convenient flight options.
+Where you fly to and from can greatly affect how much your ticket is and it might even open up more convenient flight options.

 2. Choose resorts that are close to major hubs

 Airfare can be a big chunk of a ski vacation.
 By going to resorts close to places like Denver and Salt Lake, travelers can avoid paying a premium for tickets on planes with fewer seats flying into smaller airports.
 Flying into Denver and Salt Lake also helps save money when it comes to ground transportation, too.
-Lake City International Airport is less than 40 minutes from most of the ski resorts.
-Denver International Airport is about two hours from a great selection of Colorado ski resorts, including Winter Park, Breckenridge, Keystone, Copper Mountain, Vail and more.
+Salt Lake City International Airport is less than 40 minutes from most of the ski resorts, including Park City, Snowbird, and Deer Valley.
+Denver International Airport is about two hours from a great selection of Colorado ski resorts, including Winter Park, Breckenridge, Keystone, Copper Mountain, Vail, and more.

 3. Take advantage of early-booking deals